GillyGooms/CS50_SQL_Final_Project/README.md

 # CS50_SQL_Final_Project
 This is the project folder for CS50 SQL.
 It includes DESIGN.md, schema.sql, queries.sql, and project.db.
+The purpose of this database is to mimic a healthcare information system for the fictional medical center "Gilly Gooms Center".
+This database will be useful in retaining patient information, doctor availablity, setting appointment times, and seeing if medicine is available at the pharmacy to be prescribed.